 -Maintain weight at an appropriate level.

--Get some sunshine each day, whenever possible, to keep Vitamin D levels up.
+-Get some sunshine (just not too much!) each day, whenever possible, to keep Vitamin D levels up.

 -Enjoy your food and your life, and don’t forget to nurture your mind and spirit.